Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Sophisticate cement tiles with lotus imprint

-Xa Loi Stupa or the 7-story stupa is 32m high and each floor is in the shape of a hexagon.
+Xa Loi Stupa, or the 7-story stupa, is 32m high and each floor is shaped like a hexagon.
 It is built to store the samples of relics of Gautama Buddha brought along with the Bodhi tree by monk Narada many years ago.
 Therefore, you will obviously see many ancient Buddhist relics displayed in the stupa.
 Also, there is a statue of Bodhisattva standing in front of the stupa, on the stairs leading to the entrance.
-Originally, the pagoda was first set up based on the design of architect Vinh Hoang in 1970 but the construction was suspended in 1975 until 1993.
-In 1994, the stupa was officially inaugurated and it has been a noticeable landmark in Ho Chi Minh City since then.
+Originally, the pagoda was first set up based on the design of architect Vinh Hoang in 1970, but the construction was suspended in 1975 until 1993.
+In 1994, the stupa was officially inaugurated, and it has been a noticeable landmark in Ho Chi Minh City since then.

 Xa Loi Stupa standing as a landmark of the city

 The pagoda is featured by the rectangular-shaped building which was set up based on the word “tam” Ξ in Kanji.
 More specifically, there are 3 smaller buildings, namely: the main ceremonial hall, altars of patriarchs, and dining hall and they were all designed in typical Vietnamese architecture.
-In general, the building is supported by a total of 98 sophisticated pillars carefully carved with Buddhist couplets.
+Generally, the building is supported by 98 sophisticated pillars carefully carved with Buddhist couplets.

-Within the altars of patriarchs, there are many antiques from the 18th and 19th centuries stored in the wooden and glass cabinets and more than 100 old statues; some are made of bronze and some are of wood.
+Within the altars of patriarchs, many antiques from the 18th and 19th centuries are stored in the wooden and glass cabinets, and more than 100 old statues; some are made of bronze, and some are of wood.

-The steep roof tiles of the main hall were designed for quick drainage on rainy days, and there is a narrow corridor with solid fence surrounding.
-The arch of the main hall’s entrance is also attached with many artistic crockery plates, which presents the traditional customs of doing pottery of Southerners.
-Inside the hall are sacred altars with the main one worshiping Amitabha Buddha, Sakyamuni Buddha and four bodhisattvas who are Samantabhadra, Manjushri, Avalokiteshvara, and Mahasthamaprapta.
+The steep roof tiles of the main hall were designed for quick drainage on rainy days, and there is a narrow corridor with a solid fence surrounding it.
+The arch of the main hall’s entrance is also attached with many artistic crockery plates, which present the traditional customs of doing pottery of Southerners.
+Inside the hall are sacred altars, with the main one worshiping Amitabha Buddha, Sakyamuni Buddha and four bodhisattvas who are Samantabhadra, Manjushri, Avalokiteshvara, and Mahasthamaprapta.
 Along the two passages of the main hall, two 18-Arhat statues and the statues of 10 kings of hell are placed on the altars, and they are among the oldest statues of the pagoda.

 The main hall looked from the outside